cometaj2/hcli_core/README.rst

 To Do
 -----

+- Add global pepper for hash creation/validation to improve security
 - Automated tests for all bundled HCLI samples.
 - Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core.
 - Setup configurable rate limiting.